 Keeping an open mind is seen by many as key to successful diagnosis.
 Avoiding fixation upon one particular approach, coming up with multiple alternative interpretations, and producing innovative solutions to non-standard problems are all markers of creativity – and specifically, of divergent thinking.
 Yet current medical student selection procedures focus primarily upon ‘soft skills’ and academic aptitude, in tasks which are convergent in nature: that is, they lead to only one correct solution, deduced through the application of logic, ethics or established protocols.

 Working together with our Medical School at the University of Buckingham, you will collaborate with Medical School clinical educators and your supervisors in the Psychology Department to enhance our knowledge of the role of creativity in medical diagnostic skills.
 You will join an existing longitudinal study looking at the progress of medical students from selection to the completion of their 3rd year of study.
-The role will involve the application of psychological theory in the field of creativity to all aspects of this progression, and will involve the development of novel paradigms to evaluate the efficacy of training programmes offered by the Medical School.
+The role will involve the transcription and analysis of existing selection data, the application of psychological theory in the field of creativity to all aspects of student progression, and the development of a novel paradigm to evaluate the efficacy of training programmes offered by the Medical School over the course of the medical programme.
+A good standard of English, and sound statistical skills are required.

 The supervisory team is made up of:

-Kathryn and Philip are currently co-editing a Frontiers Research Topic on Creativity (http://journal.frontiersin.org/researchtopic/6290/novel-approaches-for-studying-creativity-in-problem-solving-and-artistic-performance
+Kathryn and Philip are currently co-editing a Frontiers Research Topic on Creativity (http://journal.frontiersin.org/researchtopic/6290/novel-approaches-for-studying-creativity-in-problem-solving-and-artistic-performance) to which they have also contributed.

-In terms of entry qualifications, PhD applicants must hold at least a 2:1 Honours degree in Psychology or an associated subject at Undergraduate level (including at least a 2:1 in their final year dissertation), and would typically be expected to have an MSc degree (or equivalent) although this may be waived in the case of an exceptional applicant.
+In terms of entry qualifications, PhD applicants must hold at least a 2:1 Honours degree in Psychology or an associated subject at Undergraduate level (including at least a 2:1 in their final year dissertation, and a good working knowledge of research design and stats), and would typically be expected to have an MSc degree (or equivalent) although this may be waived in the case of an exceptional applicant.
 The candidate should be enthusiastic about the research area and have excellent written and oral communication skills along with experience of qualitative and quantitative methodologies.
 Good data-handling and stats ability would be an advantage, as this project will involve the analysis of large data-sets.

 Continuation on the PhD will be subject to suitable progress, assessed after one year.